 By pigment matching against the existing paint layer, we in-painted the lost areas around the tear and restored the vibrancy of the autumnal colours to the wood.

-To ensure that the painting was protected before delivery, we applied a conservation grade, non-yellowing varnish for an even complementary finish.
+To ensure that the painting was protected before delivery, we applied a conservation grade, non-yellowing varnish for an even complimentary finish.

 It was a pleasure to be able to return and hang Mrs Harrison’s restored painting, within 5 weeks of the initial enquiry.
 We also gladly liaised extensively with the insurance broker on Mrs Harrison’s behalf to provide full details of the artwork and restoration, which negated what could have been an even more stressful situation.